dotnet/csharplang/proposals/records.md

 ## Positional record members

-In addition to the above members, records with a parameter list ("positional records") synthesize the following members, if a concrete (i.e. non-abstract) member with the same signature (or name if the member is a field or property) is not already present:
+In addition to the above members, records with a parameter list ("positional records") synthesize additional members with the same conditions as the members above.

 ### Primary Constructor